top of page

 • Advocate for much needed policy change to protect the Māui and Hector's dolphins and their habitats

-• They swim to depths of 100m and out to 20 nautical miles.
+• They live in coastal waters, usually from the surf zone to just beyond the 100m depth contour and out to 20 nautical miles.

 Map of Māui Dolphin